Sudwest-Fryslan/zds-stuf-to-zgw-api-translator/docs/deployment/README.md

 ## Versioning

-master and the release-* branches has a branch protection rule and requires a pull request review to be able to merge.
+master and the release-* branches have a branch protection rule and require a pull request review to be able to merge.
 Pull request merge action will result in a 'push' event.
  - Any push event to master will update the 'latest' tagged version in docker hub.
- - Any push event to release-{version} will create/update {version}-latest version in docker hub.
+ - Any push event to release-{version} branch will create/update {version}-latest tagged image in docker hub.

 Creating releases will result in a new version in the repository.
 (For creating releases in github see https://docs.github.com/en/github/administering-a-repository/releasing-projects-on-github/managing-releases-in-a-repository).